Online pledge form in WordPress

 Do you want to make an online pledge form in WordPress?
 Pledge forms are super helpful if you want to raise funds for an urgent cause.

-In this article, we’ll show you how to create an online pledge form for your WordPress site.
-We’ll also show you how easy it is to review entries so you can collect your donations.
+In this article, I’ll show you how to create an online pledge form for your WordPress site.
+I’ll also show you how easy it is to review entries so you can collect your donations.

 What’s the Difference Between a Pledge and a Donation?